mitranim/emerge/readme.md

 Inspired by [Clojure's ideas](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/AreWeThereYet.md) and the [`clojure.core`](https://clojuredocs.org/core-library) data utils.

 FP-friendly: only plain JS dicts and lists, no classes, no OO, bring your own data.
 Faster than all alternatives that I measured.
-Extremely lightweight (handful of KiB minified), dependency-free.
+Very lightweight (≈8 KiB _un_-minified), dependency-free.
 Written as one file with simple ES2015 exports.
 A good module bundler and minifier should drop out any functions you don't use.

+Compatible with native JS modules.

 ## TOC